We offer a wide range of services for adults facing challenges with mental health, substance use and homelessness or the risk of homelessness.

 Our services and programs include one-on-one case management, assistance navigating the care system and referrals to additional health care providers and social services.

-The 416 Drop-In Centre provides supports to those who identify as women dealing with mental health and substance use issues who are homeless or at-risk of being homeless.
-Supports include meals, food bank, health care, help securing housing and programs that help towards living independently.
+The 416 Community Support for Women Drop-In Centre provides supports to those who identify as women dealing with mental health and substance use issues who are homeless or at-risk of being homeless.
+Supports include access to meals, food banks, healthcare, help securing housing, and programs that help towards living independently.

 All our programs are designed to help create social connections, which can greatly improve quality of life for our clients.
 By incorporating peer support into each of our programs, we’re helping clients build community and mutual support that will last long after our services are no longer needed.